Space, Borders, territoriality

 My work prior to that, for my doctoral thesis at Cambridge, focused on race and ethnicity in the context of East Asia, specifically Mongolia and China.
 A revised version of my doctoral work at Cambridge was published as Sinophobia: Anxiety, Violence, and the Making of Mongolian Identity (Hawai’i 2015).
 The book is a study of the anti-Chinese sentiments currently widespread in Mongolia.
 Graffiti calling for the removal of Chinese dot the urban landscape, songs about killing the Chinese are played in public spaces, and rumors concerning Chinese plans to take over the country and exterminate the Mongols are rife.
 Drawing on extended fieldwork, interviews, and a wide range of sources in Mongolian, Chinese, and Russian, I argue in the book that anti-Chinese sentiments are not a new phenomenon but go back to the late socialist period (1960–1990) when Mongolia’s political and cultural life was deeply intertwined with Russia’s.
 An in-depth analysis of media discourses reveals how stereotypes of the Chinese emerged through an internalization of Russian ideas of Asia, and how they can easily extend to other Asian groups such as Koreans or Vietnamese.
 Sinophobia presents the argument that the anti-Chinese attitudes of Mongols reflect an essential desire to distance themselves from Asia overall and to reject their own Asianness.
 The spectral presence of China, imagined to be everywhere and potentially in everyone, thus produces a pervasive climate of mistrust, suspicion, and paranoia.

-I have just completed Yellow Perils: China Narratives in the Contemporary World, an edited collection in collaboration with Sören Urbansky.
-The book is forthcoming , also with the University of Hawai’i Press.
+I have recently completed Yellow Perils: China Narratives in the Contemporary World, an edited collection in collaboration with Sören Urbansky.
 Yellow Perils is a study of global anti-Chinese narratives in the contemporary moment.
 Building upon the richly detailed historical studies of the Yellow Peril already published in the context of the United States and Europe, this collection seeks to offer a broader view of the mechanics that underlie this discourse by looking at its cultural deployment and repercussions worldwide.
 As the contributors to this volume show, Yellow Peril narratives constitute cultural vectors of multiple kinds of anxieties, spanning the cultural, racial, political, and economic.
 Extending well beyond a Euro-American context—with chapters on Italy, Australia, South Africa, Nigeria, Mongolia, Hong Kong, and China itself—the collection illustrates the heterogeneous character of these anxieties.
 The contemporary focus and ethnographic breadth of Yellow Perils also make it a unique and timely project.
 Bringing together distinct bodies of literature such as historical studies on specific experiences of Chinese migration and diaspora, historical reflections on the discourse of the Yellow Peril in China, and contemporary analyses of the global reverberations of China’s economic rise, Yellow Perils offers an analytical overview of the ways in which anti-Chinese narratives play out globally.

-Under contract.
+In progress.
 On the Russia-China Border (co-authored with Caroline Humphrey).
-Cambridge: Harvard University Press
+Under contract with Harvard University Press

 2015 | Sinophobia: Anxiety, Violence, and the Making of Mongolian Identity.
 Honolulu: University of Hawai’i Press.